 Your strategic long-term goals give structure and support to your innovation work.
-Having boundaries and staying focused on your end goal is the only sure way to get you there.
+Having boundaries and staying focused on your end goal is the only sure way to get there.

-As already mentioned, aligning innovation strategy with your overall business goals is one of the most difficult tasks when it comes to succeeding with innovation.
+As already mentioned, aligning innovation strategy with your overall business goals is one of the most difficult tasks when it comes to succeeding in innovation.
 So much so that 54% of innovating companies struggle to bridge the gap between innovation strategy and business objectives.

-According to Deloitte 2016 Global Board Survey, one of the reasons for this might be that the overall understanding seem to be weak with regard to talent management and innovation/R&D strategy.
+According to Deloitte 2016 Global Board Survey, one of the reasons for this might be that the overall understanding seems to be weak with regard to talent management and innovation/R&D strategy.
 Other common issues are uncertainty and the unusual time horizon of innovation results.

 To succeed with strategy alignment, aim for communicating the role of innovation within the entire portfolio to drive innovation across all units in your organization.
 Ensuring that innovation is fully embedded into an overall business strategy is the only way to allow your organization to innovate in the long term.

-No matter how great your innovation strategy is, it won’t get you far if you fail to get your people committed to your innovation management processes.
+No matter how great your innovation strategy is, it won’t get you far if you fail to get people committed to your innovation management processes.

 To integrate innovation into the ways of working, you might want to consider partnering with your key people and set individual goals that support your innovation strategy.
 Providing clear direction and guidance can help you to make innovation a part of your everyday work.